lwe/gravatarify/README.md

     gravatar_url(@user.email) # => http://0.gravatar.com/avatar/..f93ff1e?s=16
     gravatar_url(@user.email, :filetype => :png) # => http://0.gravatar.com/avatar/..f93ff1e.png?s=16

+A pretty nifty option also exists to set options globally for `gravatar_tag` and `gravatar_attrs`, e.g. to always add a title attribute:

+    # add title attribute
+    Gravatarify::Helper.html_options[:title] = "Gravatar"

 ### Not yet enough?

 The `:default` option can be passed in a `Proc`, so this is certainly useful to for example